Retrieve data and metrics from a Redis instance to effectively monitor the performance of the Redis server.

 redis.cmd.usecTotal time for all executions of this command

-redis.uptimeNumber of seconds since Redis server start
+redis.uptimeNumber of seconds since server start

-redis.cpu.timeSystem CPU consumed by the Redis server in seconds since server start
+redis.cpu.timeSystem CPU consumed by server since start

-redis.clients.max_input_bufferBiggest input buffer among current client connections
+redis.clients.max_input_bufferLargest buffer of current client connections

-redis.clients.max_output_bufferLongest output list among current client connections
+redis.clients.max_output_bufferLongest output list of current client connections

-redis.clients.blockedNumber of clients pending on a blocking call
+redis.clients.blockedNumber of clients pending a blocking call

 redis.keys.expiredTotal number of key expiration events

-redis.keys.evictedNumber of evicted keys due to maxmemory limit
+redis.keys.evictedNumber of keys evicted due to maxmemory limit

-redis.connections.receivedTotal number of connections accepted by the server
+redis.connections.receivedNumber of connections accepted by the server

-redis.memory.usedTotal number of bytes allocated by Redis using its allocator
+redis.memory.usedTotal bytes allocated by Redis

-redis.memory.luaNumber of bytes used by the Lua engine
+redis.memory.luaBytes used by the Lua engine

-redis.memory.fragmentation_ratioRatio between used_memory_rss and used_memory
+redis.memory.fragmentation_ratioRatio between memory.rss and memory.used

-redis.rdb.changes_since_last_saveNumber of changes since the last dump
+redis.rdb.changes_since_last_saveNumber of changes since latest dump

 redis.commandsNumber of commands processed per second